Jmaquin/option-and-var-exercises/README.md

 - **σ (sigma)**: Volatility of the stock, expressed as a decimal.
 - **N(x)**: The cumulative distribution function of the standard normal distribution.

+## 2)Value at Risk
+Implement Value at Risk methodology as describe in the Exercises.xlsx file

+N.B:
+The implementation of this exercise was done considering a sensitivity of 1 and 1 day of horizon without passing these values as parameters.